john7trey/homedecor/README.md

-# homedecor
-site entailing of interior design offering service
+# homedecor is a personal site that is about home decoration and organization.